Flutterwave/AndroidSDK/ChargeVerificationUtils.md

 // For Address collection
 verificationUtils.showAddressScreen();

-// For Authentication webpage display verificationUtils.showWebpageVerificationScreen(authUrl);
+// For the Authentication webpage display verificationUtils.showWebpageVerificationScreen(authUrl);
 ```